Poor air quality forces Carleton Place hospital to cancel surgeries | CBC News

 'Safety comes first'

-Coll's surgery was one of two cancelled by the Carleton Place Hospital on Tuesday, after the hospital was forced to shut down its operating room, according to CEO Mary Wilson Trider.
+Coll's surgery was one of two cancelled by the hospital on Tuesday after it was forced to shut down its operating room, according to CEO Mary Wilson Trider.

 She said the operating room functions on "100 per cent fresh air coming into it," and the smoke from the forest fire has made that impossible.